 Notes

-- Try adding apples, blueberries, or raisins to the filling to add more interest.
+- Try adding apples, blueberries, or raisins to the filling for added interest and texture.

-- The cream cheese frosting can easily be replaced by apricot jam for another delightful flavor.
+- The cream cheese frosting can be easily replaced with apricot jam for another delightful flavor.